 If your child's asthma is not improving, talk with your doctor and:

 If your child's medicine is not working to control airway inflammation, your doctor will first check to see whether your child is using the inhaler correctly.
 If your child is using it correctly, your doctor may increase the dosage, switch to another medicine, or add a medicine to the existing treatment.

 If your child's asthma does not improve with treatment, he or she may require more treatment, including larger doses of corticosteroids or other medicines.
 An asthma specialist typically prescribes these medicines.

 If your child has a severe asthma attack (the red zone of the asthma action plan), give him or her medicine based on the action plan.
 Talk with a doctor right away about what to do next.
 This is especially important if your child's peak expiratory flow (PEF) does not return to the green zone or stays within the yellow zone after he or she takes medicine.

-Your child may have to go to the hospital or go to the emergency room for treatment.
+Your child may have to go to the emergency room for treatment.

 At the hospital, your child will probably receive inhaled beta2-agonists and corticosteroids.
 He or she may be given oxygen therapy.
 Doctors will assess your child's lung function and condition.
 Depending on the response, further treatment in the emergency room or a stay in the hospital may be needed.